KennethJAllen/data-completion-research/README.md

 # graduate_research
-My research on low-rank matrix and low-rank tensor completion.
+My graduate research on low-rank matrix and tensor completion, and maximum volume algorithms for finding dominant submatrices.